inaos/inac/doc/manual.md

 ... will include `test.h`  because of the successive `*.h` inclusion rule.

+On can include existing markdown file into the generated documentation

+     +doc/manual.md
+     +include/*.h
+     +doc/examples/*.md

+The example above will include `doc/manual.md`, parse all C headers in `inlcude` and `examples` and also include all mardown files found in `doc/examples`.

 ##### Project title
 To set a global project title, define it with the `title` keyword in the project configuration.